Scholarships & Aid

 - December 1 - Priority Deadline for need-based Carroll financial aid (FAFSA must be submitted for priority consideratoin)

-- February 1 - Family Tuition Allowance Grant Deadline
+- February 1 - Family Tuition Allowance Grant Deadline (Deadline has passed)

 - June 1 - Begin acceptance and processing of applications for 2017-2018 private education loans (Parent PLUS or other private loan).